 - How to accompany and play with a group

 - Aural training, intervals and chord recognition

-Students will also work on another essential aspect of jazz – timing and ‘feel’ – that can best be developed both from listening and by playing with and against each other in a group setting.
-The distinction between practisingimprovised music and playing improvised music will be discussed, as will the influence of the blues.
-Students will learn from the masters by listening to recordings of great pianists in different settings and will be given specific practice exercises to develop their understanding and technique at home.
-For the last two classes, students have the opportunity to apply their skills by working with a professional jazz bassist and jazz drummer.
+In addition, students will work on another essential aspect of jazz – timing and ‘feel’ – that can best be developed both by listening to and playing with each other in a group setting.
+The distinction between practising improvised music and playing improvised music will also be discussed, as will the influence of the blues.
+Finally, students will learn from the masters by listening to recordings of great pianists in different settings and will be given specific practice exercises to develop their understanding and technique at home.
+For the last two classes, students will have the opportunity to apply their skills by working with a professional jazz bassist and jazz drummer.

 For any piano student who has ever wanted to find out what jazz is all about, this is an ideal introduction to the form.

 Participating students should be able to sight read intermediate level pieces reasonably well and have a working knowledge of scales and chords, but no previous knowledge of jazz is required for the course.

 Jazz Piano Basics is one of the New School’s group courses.
 We also offer private piano lessons in a range of genres for students of all ages and skill levels.
 See Piano • Keyboard Tuition for more information.

 A video demonstration of some techniques covered in the course: